vincent-hanlon/InvertypeR/README.md

   - perl package LWP::UserAgent (6.49)

 (Courtesy of Victor Guryev and Carl-Adam Mattsson) These scripts can be found [here](https://github.com/mattssca/haploplotR), along with more detailed instructions.
-In brief, clone the repository, install the dependencies, put an InvertypeR output file in the "in/" directory, and put the two BreakpointR browserfiles for the WW and WC composite files (i.e. sample_name.WW.CC.bam_reads.bed.gz and sample_name.WC.CW.bam_reads.bed.gz from the composite file creation procedure) in the "in/bed_reads/" directory.
+In brief, clone the repository, install the dependencies, put an InvertypeR output file in the "in/" directory, and put the two BreakpointR browserfiles for the WW and WC composite files (i.e. "sample_name.WW.CC.bam_reads.bed.gz" and "sample_name.WC.CW.bam_reads.bed.gz" from the composite file creation procedure) in the "in/bed_reads/" directory.
 Then run "bash haploplot_run.sh".
 A PDF ideogram linked to a UCSC Genome Browser session will be created automatically.